loian/RaspberryNas/README.md

 # RaspberryNas

 Model of a Raspberry Pi nas enclosure.
-Modify the bottom plate according to the dimensions of the usb hub of your choice and your rj45 connector.
+Modify the back plate according to the dimensions of the usb hub of your choice and your rj45 connector.

 Still in beta, check dimensions and holes before printing.